cassidybargell/election_analytics/posts/post_election_reflection.md

 (The three states I missed are the three red points to the left of the vertical line)

 States above the diagonal line are states in which I overpredicted the Biden vote share, and states under the diagonal line are where I underpredicted Biden vote share.
-Overall I overpredicted Biden in 41 out of 50 states, the nine states in which I overpredicted Trump vote share were Maryland, Colorado, New Mexico, Oregon, Vermont, Washington, Nebraksa, Utah, and Delaware.
+Overall I overpredicted Biden in 41 out of 50 states, the nine states in which I overpredicted Trump vote share were Maryland, Colorado, New Mexico, Oregon, Vermont, Washington, Nebraska, Utah, and Delaware.

 ![](../figures/post-election/missedstates_gt.png)